Gums - swollen

 Swollen gums; Gingival swelling

-Gum swelling is quite common and may involve one or many of the triangular-shaped bits of gum between nearby teeth.
+Gum swelling is common.
+It may involve one or many of the triangle-shaped areas of gum between teeth.
 These sections are called papillae.

-Occasionally, the gums swell significantly, blocking the teeth completely.
+Occasionally, the gums swell enough to block the teeth completely.

 - Infection by a virus or fungus